 The faculty of the Department of Environmental and Physical Sciences serve the Environmental Studies academic programs and offer a variety of Core Curriculum and specialized upper level courses in the physical and environmental sciences.

-Environmental Studies is an interdisciplinary major concerned with the study of interactions between humans and their environments.
-This includes the study of the physical and biological aspects of natural environments and also highly modified human-made environments such as those found in urban and agricultural systems.
+Environmental studies is an interdisciplinary program that investigates interactions between humans and their environments.
+This involves the study of physical and biological aspects of natural environments and connections with human-built environments like cities and farms.
+In addition to the natural sciences, environmental studies includes dimensions of the social sciences and humanities.
 The home of environmental studies at Shepherd University is the Department of Environmental and Physical Sciences.
 However, many other disciplines and departments including biology, chemistry, geography, sociology, mathematics, and Appalachian studies contribute to the curriculum and the intellectual richness of environmental studies.

 Your academic experience is largely what you make of it.
 But, we are here to help you succeed and get the most out of your time here at Shepherd.
 Get to know your academic advisor.
 Get involved with student groups.
 Tune into internship and special learning opportunities both on campus and beyond.
 This website contains a wealth of information to help you succeed including details about the curriculum.

 Pioneers of the modern environmental movement in their own words…

 What is the common theme embedded in all three of the following quotes?

 “We reached the old wolf in time to watch a fierce green fire dying in her eyes.
 I realized then, and have known ever since, that there was something new to me in those eyes – something known only to her and to the mountain.
 I was young then, and full of trigger-itch; I thought that because fewer wolves meant more deer, that no wolves would mean hunters’ paradise.
 But after seeing the green fire die, I sensed that neither the wolf nor the mountain agreed with such a view.”